 So was the impression changed after the visit to India?

-Yes of course.
+Yes, of course.
 I want to go back there.
 We want to be in India again.
-I want to see more areas of India, to learn more about its culture, and to enjoy the people, the landscape, and the food.
+I want to see more Indian areas, learn more about its culture, and enjoy the people, the landscape, and the food.

 Of course, on a visit to India, I was exposed to a lot of people in hotels, in the streets, in restaurants, and at work.

-The experience is always good with very nice people who want to help you, who are happy to see you as a tourist visiting India, and who smile at you.
+The experience is always good with very nice people who want to help you, who are happy to see you as a tourist visiting India and smile at you.

-It was a great experience that left a good taste and a desire to return to visit India again.
+It was a great experience that left a good taste and a desire to return to revisit India.

-This of course only got better 🙂 In India I could eat Indian food without a break.
+This, of course, only got better 🙂 In India, I could eat Indian food without a break.
 Here, too, nothing in my impression before or after the visit to India has changed.
-I loved the street food before and when I was in India I loved it even more.
+I loved street food before, and when I was in India, I loved it even more.

-I also became much more aware of the dangers of indigestion that could ruin an entire trip to India.
+I also became much more aware of indigestion dangers that could ruin an entire trip to India.
 No matter what the culinary temptation was, I was careful to follow the rules I set for myself.